rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 end
 ```

-This will result in following pipe (first three steps came from `New` operation):
+This will result in the following pipe (first three steps came from `New` operation):

 ```
  0 =======================>>operation.new